PROPS Frequently Asked Questions

 Who is on the selection committee for PROPS?

-The selection committee includes the faculty sponsor for the program, Jaana Juvonen; the coordinator, Melina Dorian; the graduate mentor; and two other faculty members from the department of Psychology.
+The selection committee includes the faculty sponsor for the program, Jaana Juvonen; the coordinator, Melina Solomon-Dorian; the graduate mentor; and an additional faculty member from the department of Psychology.

 How many students are selected to participate?

 Since we have limited resources and funding, we typically accept about twenty students per year to the program.
 This small number allows us to interact closely with each student and to offer guidance.